Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 `date 7.1.2001 23:9:19`

-The date at which this stream was created.
+The date at which this archive was created.

 `user roeske`

-The user which created this stream.
+The user which created the archive.
 This property may not be present in older archives.

 `END`

 Tells the parses that this is the end of the header.

-In version 0 archives, we may additionally find a property called `csum` which stores the checksum of the whole stream.
+In version 0 archives, we may additionally find a property called `csum` which stores the checksum of the whole archive.
 However, this property is unused and equals `00000000` by default.

 In order to correctly read the archive's header across varying engine versions, one should not count on the properties always being in the same order or even being there at all.

-If the archive utilizes `zCArchiverGeneric` then this header will also be followed by a short section specifying the number of object instances in this stream.
+If the archive utilizes `zCArchiverGeneric` then this header will also be followed by a short section specifying the number of object instances in this archive.
 This value will be used to initialize the objectList, which is an array of pointers where the addresses of loaded objects will be stored for later referencing.
 In older versions, this property would be directly part of the main header.

 ```
 objects 2594